bcit-ltc/infrastructure-documentation/docs/0_dev-workflow/deployment-release.md

 ## Deploying a Workload

 When an image is ready to be scheduled on a Kubernetes cluster, there are a few configuration files that need to be defined for the workload to run.
-Together, these files - and the image they refer to - are considered a **deployment**.
+Together, these files - and the image they refer to - are considered a **deployment package**.
 When the deployment is scheduled and running on a cluster, it's called a **workload**.

 ![deployment image](../assets/deployment.png#only-light){ align=right }
 ![deployment image](../assets/deployment-dark.png#only-dark){ align=right }

 !!! info ""

-    A typical deployment has the following configuration files:
+    A typical deployment package has the following *Kubernetes Resource Manifest (KRM)* files:

     * `ingress.yaml`
     * `service.yaml`